 We consider executions of algorithm $\cA$ on a network modeled by~$G$ in which no link ever fails.
 Each input value of a node in the network will be either $0$ or~$1$.
 Start with the initial configuration~$C_0$ in which all input values are $0$, so decision is on~$0$ by validity.
-We proceed through a sequence of initial configurations $C_0, C_1, C_2,\ldots, C_n$, such that $C_i$ has $i$ nodes start with initial value~$1$ and $n-i$ nodes start with value~$0$.
-In particular, in configuration~$C_n$ all nodes start with input value~$1$, so a decision has to be on~$1$, by validity.
+We proceed through a sequence of initial configurations $C_0, C_1, C_2,\ldots, C_n$, such that $C_i$ has $i$ nodes starting with the input value~$1$ and $n-i$ nodes starting with the input value~$0$.
+In particular, in configuration~$C_n$ all the nodes start with the input value~$1$, so decision has to be on~$1$, by validity.
 There exist two configurations $C_i$ and $C_{i+1}$ such that for~$C_i$ the decision is on~$0$ and for~$C_{i+1}$ the decision is on~$1$.
 These two configurations differ only in some vertex $p$ having input~$0$ in $C_i$ and input $1$ in $C_{i+1}$.

 Consider two executions of algorithm $\cA$, one starting in configuration~$C_i$ and the other in~$C_{i+1}$.
 Each node~$q$ of distance~$D$ from~$p$ sends and receives the same messages in the first $D-1$ rounds in both executions.
 Take as $q$ a node that is of distance $D$ from $p$; such a node~$q$ exists by the specification of graph~$G$.
-Node~$q$ needs to wait with decision until at least the round~$D$, because its state transitions in the first $D-1$ rounds are the same in both executions, while the decisions are different. \end{proof}
+Node~$q$ needs to wait with deciding until at least the round~$D$, because its state transitions in the first $D-1$ rounds are the same in both executions, while the decisions are different. \end{proof}

-\begin{corollary} For any algorithm $\cA$ solving Consensus in networks prone to link failures, and for any even positive integer~$n$, there exists a network $G$ with $n$ nodes such that some execution of $\cA$ on $G$ takes at least $n/2$ rounds with no link failures. \end{corollary}
+\begin{corollary} For any algorithm $\cA$ solving disconnected agreement in networks prone to link failures, and for any even positive integer~$n$, there exists a network $G$ with $n$ nodes such that some execution of $\cA$ on $G$ takes at least $\frac{n}{2}$ rounds with no link failures. \end{corollary}